 Basketball is a game of ten players from two teams, each team having five players.
 The athletes play with limited contact on a rectangular court where a team can score goals by shooting a ball through a raised basket that the opposing team defends at the end of the court.
 Basketball is of a fully known and exact origin, unlike most sports which have obscure origins.
 Specifically, the inventor of basketball wrote an account of the game indicating the first basketball game was played on December 21, 1891.

 Origin of Basketball

-Dr. James Naismith started basketball in 1891 at Springfield College.
-Dr. Luther Gulick, the physical education director, asked James to develop a new game that his students could play during winter periods when they were indoors.
+Dr. James Naismith is credited with the invention of the game while working at Springfield College, then the Young Men’s Christian Association (YMCA) Training School in Springfield, Massachusetts.
+Dr. Luther Gulick, the physical education director, asked Naismith to develop a new game that his students could play during winter periods when they were indoors.
 The game aimed to assist in keeping track and shape among the field runners.
-James came up with basketball as a development of a game from his childhood, "Duck on a Rock."
+Naismith came up with basketball as a development of a game from his childhood, "Duck on a Rock."

 The "Conspiracy Theory" Origin of Basketball

 The "conspiracy theory" came up in the 1950s and has become the alternative explanation of the origin of basketball.
 The theory asserts that the inventor of the game was Lambert G. Will.
 He was the head of YMCA in Herkimer, New York, and the theory claims that he invented basketball almost one year before the assertion of the first game by Dr. Naismith.
 The primary evidence for the theory's claim is the picture of the game with 91-92 written on it which possibly (but not necessarily) implied there was a team formed before Dr. Naismith's game.